 It is worse with meat.
 But even veggies will build up histamine levels, too.

 Instead: Once you cook meat, freeze the leftovers right away.

-When I’m done cooking, I make my plate and immediately put all leftovers into glass storage containers and put them in the freezer.
-This really does make a huge difference.
-Some things, like salads, obviously won’t freeze well.
-But freeze leftovers as much as possible.
+When I’m done cooking, I make my plate.
+Then I immediately put all leftovers into glass storage containers and put them in the freezer before I eat.

 Instead: I prefer not to risk ordering meat at a restaurant.

 Once at the restaurant, I just let the waiter or waitress know I have some food sensitivities.
 I let them know what I can have from the menu options.
 If you are polite, restaurants are usually very kind about accommodating food sensitivities.

 Sometimes my clients worry so much about controlling everything with their food that they make things worse.
 If you’ve read my free report The 7 Root Causes of MCAS, you know stress increases mast cell problems.
-(If you haven’t read it, you can get it here.)
+(If you haven’t read it, you can get it here)

 I’m not perfect, and you won’t be either.
 Just do your best.
 And be sure to enjoy your low histamine food! 😊

-*Some links in this website are affiliate links, which means I may make a very small commission if you purchase through the link.
-It never costs you any more to purchase through the links, and I try to find the best deals I can.
-I only recommend products that I love and use personally or use in my practice.
-Any commissions help support the newsletter, website, and ongoing research so I can continue to offer you free tips, recipes, and info.
+Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
+It never costs you any more to purchase through the links, and we try to find the best deals we can.
+We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
+Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!